What makes a high quality preschool?

 - responsiveness to cultural diversity;

 - high standards of safety and child protection; and

 - an atmosphere that fosters social, emotional and regulatory skills.

 … but mostly, a high quality preschool is one where families, children and visitors feel welcome and valued.

-NSW preschools are regulated and quality rated by the Department of Education and Communities against the National Quality Standard for Education and Care Services.
+NSW preschools are regulated and quality rated by the NSW Department of Education against the National Quality Standard for Education and Care Services.